tercel-ai/a2a-samples/samples/python/hosts/a2a_multiagent_host/README.md

 cd samples/python/host/a2a_multiagent
 uv run .
 ```
-This will starts the A2A Host server (port 8083).
+This will start the A2A Host server (port 8083).

 ## 4. Run the CLI Tool
 ```bash